zhangyukof/litebyte/README.md

 ## Implementation approach：
 An object is divided into two parts: <br/>
-Struct, which is defined by a configuration file, as simple as possible for human use.
+Struct, which is defined by a configuration file, as simple as possible for human use.<br/>
-Value, which is used for network transfer, as small as possible for transmission.
+Value, which is used for network transfer, as small as possible for transmission.<br/>

 ## Usage：
 (1)Create structure file CustomType.lbs(LiteByte Schema is a text file)<br/>